(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 *

-Life, as I have only just begun to realise (why did it take this long?), is all about becoming more and more inquisitive about the natural world, and less needy for all the virtual crap will addict us if we let it.
+Life, as I have only just begun to realise (why did it take this long?), is all about becoming more and more inquisitive about the natural world around us, the one we really depend on, and less all the virtual crap that we can otherwise get immersed by.
 Life is also about acquiring new skills.

-This page is dedicated to the successful ones.
-From now on, each time I come up with a really good recipe I will photograph the result and post them here.
+This page is dedicated to the more successful recipes we have created, and each time there’s a new one I will photograph it and post the recipe here.
+First though, some basic information.

-None of these will contain any fish, meat, dairy, eggs, or ultra-processed ingredients.
-Please note though, they are generally on the spicy side, so if you don’t like this kind of taste simply reduce the amount of cayenne pepper/ chilli to suit.
+None of these contain fish, meat, dairy, eggs, or ultra-processed ingredients.
+They are though generally on the spicy side, so if you don’t like yours hot simply reduce the amount of cayenne pepper/ chilli to suit.

 Unless stated all the cooking is done on a mid-low heat.

-Most of the recipes are for six servings (batch cooking), as this is a much more efficient use of time and ingredients.
-If this is too much, you can freeze what you don’t need or refrigerate in a sealed container for use within 48 hrs.
+Most of the recipes here are for six servings (ie batch cooking).
+Neither of us has the time to prepare meals one at a time, so this is what we’ve settled on.
+You can refrigerate after cooking for 48 hrs or freeze what you don’t need.
 A tip on re-heating, always do it slowly on a low heat, that way it won’t stick to the bottom of the pan.
 We also buy (all our non-fresh ingredients) in bulk, which is not only a lot cheaper, but if you buy enough are usually delivered free of charge.
-For example, organic flour we buy in 25 kg sacks, as the shelf-life is at least 6 months.
+For example, the organic spelt and rye flour we use we get in 25 kg sacks, as the shelf-life for these is at least 6 months.

 Where tinned beans are mentioned in a recipe this is solely as a convenience for those just starting, we actually prefer to use dried beans and cook them in a pressure cooker.
 This way they have much more flavour/ nutrients and do not contain any harmful preservatives.
 As a very rough guide (worth checking on the internet), one 400 g tin of beans is the same as 1/2-3/4 cup of dried beans.
 Always soak them the night before.